-It has been noticed that financial documents/ certificates attested by third person misrepresenting themselves as CA Members are misleading the Authorities and Stakeholders.
-ICAI is also receiving number of complaints of signatures of CAs being forged by non CAs.
-To curb the malpractices, the Professional Development Committee of ICAI has implemented in phased manner an innovative concept of UDIN i.e. Unique Document Identification Number.
-All Certificates are being made mandatory with effect from 1st February, 2019 as per the Council decision taken at its 379th Meeting held on 17th – 18th December, 2018.
+It has been noticed that financial documents/ certificates are often attested by third person misrepresenting themselves as CAs, thus misleading the authorities and stakeholders.
+ICAI is also receiving a number of complaints of forged signatures of CAs.
+To curb the malpractices, the Professional Development Committee of ICAI has implemented in a phased manner an innovative concept of Unique Document Identification Number.
+The concept was made mandatory with effect from 1st February 2019 as per the Council decision taken on its 379th Meeting held on 17th – 18th December 2018.

 The 18- digits UDIN (YY MMMMMM AANNNAANNN) will be like;

 First 2 Digits are YY - Last 2 digits of the Current Year (19 in this case)

 Next 6 Digits are MMMMMM – ICAI's Membership No. (304576 in this case)

 Next 10 Digits are AANNNAANNN –Alpha-numeric generated randomly by the system (AKTSBN1359).